-In my approximately twenty years as a financial advisor at full-service and discount brokerage firms, I have met and spoken with thousands of investors.
+In my more than 20 years as a financial advisor at full-service and discount brokerage firms, I have met and spoken with thousands of investors.
 Most of those investors had assets that ranged in value from $100 thousand to $100 million, but all of those investors had unique financial goals and situations.
 So with all of my clients, I have always focused on their individual planning and investment needs.
 However, there are some things that I would recommend all investors consider around year-end.
 Here are my “Top Ten Year-End Moves”…

 Top Five December Moves